 SurveyMonkey opens Dublin data centre

-Global survey software firm SurveyMonkey has opened a new data centre in Dublin this month, complementing its increased efforts to flesh out its European headquarters and drive growth in the region.
+Global survey software firm SurveyMonkey has opened a new data center in Dublin this month, complementing its increased efforts to flesh out its European headquarters and drive growth in the region.

-The new European data centre is available to new enterprise customers that are located or conduct business in the region, allowing them to host data locally.
+The new European data center is available to new enterprise customers that are located or conduct business in the region, allowing them to host data locally.

 “More than a third of SurveyMonkey’s revenue comes from customers outside of the United States, with a significant portion of that coming from Europe.
 Our cloud investments enable us to grow that business by delivering the data control, security and best-in-class user experience that global enterprises demand.”

 SurveyMonkey says its infrastructure investment demonstrates its commitment to delivering a world-class product experience for enterprise customers across the European region where the company maintains a large user footprint.

 The investment is also part of a broader focus to help enterprise customers have better control over their data residency.
 Security, compliance and privacy are top priorities for SurveyMonkey, with increasing operational rigour around protecting data throughout its portfolio of products, integrations, and infrastructure.

 The company points out that the General Data Protection Regulation (GDPR) has presented challenges for enterprises and customers.